-When we needed to combine the power of Drupal’s CMS and Magento’s ecommerce store to create best-in-class digital experiences for enterprise brands, there was only one way to do it: Build it ourselves.
+When we needed to combine the power of Drupal’s CMS and Magento Digital Commerce to create best-in-class digital experiences for enterprise brands, there was only one way to do it: Build it ourselves.
 We pioneered a bi-directional, high-performing integration that gives our clients a flexible, customized experience, without the restrictions you’re used to.

 Enterprise companies need to leverage the power of a strong CMS with a best-in class ecommerce system, but for too long, none of the existing platforms on the market provided both.
 The only solution: build one ourselves.
 It’s a hybrid solution that solves so many problems for enterprise (and smaller) companies, and it’s been amazing to watch it take off.

-Unique add-ons to Drupal and Magento modules, and more added everyday.
+Unique add-ons to Drupal and Magento Digital Commerce modules, and more added everyday.

-Magento leading the industry with the biggest adoption of any platform.
+Magento Commerce leading the industry with the biggest adoption of any platform.

 Drupal + Magento: How it Works

 Headless Digital Commerce